graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

 Targeting the Poplar XLA device
 -------------------------------

+..
+TODO: what is X

 The name of the Poplar XLA devices are ``/device:IPU:X``.

-A python context handler is available for setting up all appropriate scoping while creating the graph:
+A Python context handler is available for setting up all appropriate scoping while creating the graph:

 .. literalinclude:: tutorial_sharding.py